Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: Introduction

 The paper is organized as follows.
-In Section \ref{Sec: main results} we present the necessary background on the exceptional curves and the root system \textbf{E}$_8$, the elliptic surface $\E$ obtained from $X$, and the strict transforms of the exceptional curves on $\E$.
-We finish the section with two examples of del Pezzo surfaces of degree 1 together with 7 lines that are concurrent in a point which is non-torsion on its fiber on $\E$ (Examples \ref{ex7lines} and \ref{ex7lines2}).
+In Section \ref{Sec: main results} we present the necessary background on the exceptional curves on a del Pezzo surface $S$ of degree 1, the relation to the root system \textbf{E}$_8$, the elliptic surface $\E$ obtained from $S$, and the strict transforms on $\E$ of the exceptional curves on $S$.
+In Section \ref{sec: case of 7} we show that 7 concurrent lines do not always intersect in a torsion point, by giving two counterexamples (Examples \ref{ex7lines} and \ref{ex7lines2}).
 In Section \ref{sec: proof main thm} we prove Theorem \ref{thmtorsion}.
-In Section \ref{Sec: 8lines} we study the case of $8$ lines by proving Theorem \ref{thm: case8lines}.
-We also prove that in characteristic 0, on most del Pezzo surfaces of degree 1 we can exclude numbers 7 and 15 from the list in Theorem \ref{thm: case8lines}.
-We close this section with an example of exactly 6 lines on a del Pezzo surface of degree 1 that meet at a non-torsion point (Example \ref{ex6lines}); we discuss how this example and Examples \ref{ex7lines} and \ref{ex7lines2} are produced in Remark \ref{exconstruction}.
+In Section \ref{Sec: 8lines} we study the case of $8$ lines and prove Theorem~\ref{thm: case8lines}.